smudge/decks/railsconf-2022/slides.md

 ## Observation No. 2

 <!--
-And we've also made our second "demoability" iceberg observation, which is that...
+And we've also made our second observation, in the iceberg of "demoability", which is that...
 -->

 ---